Which businesses will it impact?

 The end user is the person or business who owns or benefits from the use of the building or structure being constructed.

 It is obvious to identify who the end user is if the construction relates to a domestic structure such as a house.
 However, if the structure is an office building or a publicly used development such as a road or a leisure centre, then you will need to find out who will ultimately own the structure before deciding if you should charge VAT or apply the reverse charge.
 Remember that you will only charge VAT if you are invoicing the end user for your services.
 Or if you are an ‘intermediary supplier’ and are connected to the end user.
-See the following link for more guidance. https://www.gov.uk/guidance/vat-reverse-charge-technical-guide#when-to-check-if-your-customer-is-vat-and-construction-industry-scheme-registered-or-an-end-user
+See here for more guidance.

 If the end user is a domestic customer or private non-VAT registered individual, then there is no obligation to obtain written confirmation of this fact from them.
 However, if the end user is a business or public entity or VAT registered entity then you may need written confirmation from them before charging VAT.
 See also the link above.

 Cashflow – For sub-contractors who are now required to apply the reverse charge, since they are not charging Vat on their invoice, they are not receiving the VAT inclusive cash from their customer either.
 If their customer had previously been a prompt payer, it is likely that the sub-contactor would have received the VAT inclusive settlement of their invoice before they had to pay the VAT over to HMRC and would benefit from a cashflow advantage.
 Under the reverse charge rule, less cash will be received from customers.
 Although less cash will be required for payment to HMRC following a VAT return declaration either.